dennislee22/dennislee22.github.io/docs/cdppvc/basedeploy.md

 # CDP PvC Base Cluster Deployment
 {: .no_toc }

-This article explains the necessary steps to install the minimum services on CDP PvC Base platform prior to installing the CDP Data Services on the ECS platform.
+This article explains the necessary steps to install the minimum services on CDP PvC Base platform prior to installing the CDP PvC Data Services on the Kubernetes platform.
 Please ensure that all the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have been prepared and [CM]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}) has already been installed successfully before running this procedure.

 - TOC
 {:toc}